-Prerequisite: (4) ECED 1150; ECED 1060; ECED 1110; and ECED 1220
+Prerequisite: (4) ECED 1060, ECED 1110, ECED 1150, and ECED 1220

-Students work with infants and toddlers (six weeks through two years of age) on a weekly basis and become familiar with the daily routine of programs serving these ages.
+Students work with infants and toddlers (6 weeks through 2 years) on a weekly basis and become familiar with the daily routine of programs serving these ages.
 Basic skills include developmentally appropriate interactions, supporting caregiver plans, and fostering children's development.
 Students spend 45 hours with infants and 45 hours with toddlers and plan a few experiences appropriate for this age group.
 Students are required to attend bi-monthly one-hour seminar sessions.
 NOTE: Students enrolling in the ECED practica should register through the Early Childhood Practicum website at www.mccneb.edu/ecp.

-ECED 1230 - School-Age Child Development and Programming ♥® 3.0 - 0.0 - 3.0
+ECED 1230 - School-Age Child Development and Programming \\text{0} 3.0 - 0.0 - 3.0

-This course focuses on typical and atypical development of the child ages five through twelve years.
+This course focuses on typical and atypical development of the child ages 5 through 12 years.
 This course examines program design in out-of-school care that addresses the domains of physical growth and motor skills, cognition and language, and social/emotional development.
-This course requires a minimum of four (4) field experience contact hours within early childhood education settings.
-NOTE: Course formerly School-Age Child Development
+This course requires a minimum of four field experience contact hours within early childhood education settings.
+(Formerly School-Age Child Development)